 Guaranteed Income Supplement (GIS) – A non-taxable benefit to top up OAS for low-income seniors.
-If you are receiving the OAS pension, apply for your GIS before your 65th birthday.
+If you are receiving the OAS pension, apply for your GIS three months before your 65th birthday.
 Monthly amount depends on annual income from the previous tax year.
 Eligibility for GIS is reviewed each year when you file your tax return; it is automatically renewed for seniors who qualify.

 Spousal Allowance/Allowance for the Survivor – Income-tested benefits paid to a 60-64 year-old spouse/common-law of an OAS recipient or to a survivor.
 The monthly amount depends on annual income and is reviewed each year when you file your tax return.
 Automatically renewed for those who qualify.

 For more information on the above programs, contact Service Canada or call 1-800-O-CANADA (1-800-622-6232).

-55 Plus – A Manitoba program providing a financial supplement to low-income seniors 55 years or older.
-Payment is made four times a year based on income on the previous year’s tax return.
-55 Plus benefits are available if you receive only the health care benefits portion of Employment and Income Assistance.
+55 Plus – Manitoba program providing a financial supplement to low-income seniors 55 years or older.
+Payments are made four times a year based on income on the previous year’s tax return.
+55 Plus benefits are also available if you receive only the health care benefits portion of Employment and Income Assistance.
 Call 204-948-7368 (Winnipeg) or 1-877-587-6224 (Toll-Free).